Directed by: Berardo Bertolucci || Produced by: Alberto Grimaldi

-When the situation does finally reverse itself — when Brando’s seductive anonymity breaks down and he starts to chase her — Schneider freaks out and repels him.
+When the situation does finally reverse itself — when Brando’s cloak of manly charisma, his seductive anonymity breaks down and he starts to chase her — Schneider freaks out and repels him.
 These final scenes are shot without the near-mystical soft lighting of the seduction scenes earlier in the movie.
 Bertolucci’s communicates Schneider’s disappointment and Brando’s clumsy pleas for romance through his camera, trading the soft lighting for colder shadows and eerie tracking shots down deserted cobblestone streets.
 In the final scene, where Brando confronts Schneider, begging to know her name and asking her to marry him, the lighting and awkward angles are at their bluntest and most critical.
 Schneider, let down now by both her fiance and this previously dashing, seductive stranger, loses all hope and reacts with lethal violence.
-Her coldness is representative of the aching hollowness and loneliness inside her from her inability to find romantic fulfillment in so many places.

 The irony that two emotionally wounded souls were unable to find solace in one another, and in fact deepen the scars in each other, is the opposite message of a much more optimistically minded film like David O. Russell’s Silver Linings Playbook (2012).
 In the latter film, two emotionally crippled individuals are able to fulfill one another through shared mutual understanding and reconciliation of each other’s suffering.
 Bertolucci’s film argues the opposite, saying that for one wounded person to find romantic fulfillment, the other person must be emotionally whole and self-sufficient, a rock for the weaker person to cling to and repair themself.
 Brando initially represents this to Schneider when he plays the part of a mysterious, aggressive, but also calm and confident lover, but once the facade melts away to reveal that it was all, well, just a facade to bury Brando’s own emotional wounds, he represents another emotionally fragile, needy lover — just like Schneider.